Inside Madonna's 2018 Oscars After-Party with Cardi B, Kim Kardashian and More

 In a photo uploaded to the iconic singer's Instagram account today, Madonna posted an image alongside Kim Kardashian and Cardi B, writing, "Gang-Gang" in the caption.
 In the pic, the women are posing while peering through a ripped sheet of white paper.

 And in a video posted by Cardi B's stylist Kollin Carter on the social media app, the women can be seen ripping the paper while Madonna bites the backdrop, wearing long gloves and a black biker hat.
+Cardi performed at the event and wrote of the experience on her Instagram account.

+"I met my real life IDOL @madonna," she said.
+"I can't even believe I performed at her event and it was the most meaningful performance ever.
+I grew up with my mom listening to Madonna for hours.
+I performed 'Material Girl' freshman year in high school, listen (sic) to her on all my photo shoots to have super confidence and always mentioned her in my interviews.
+The best part about it is she was everything I thought she would be.
+A liberal kick ass feminist bitch.
+I'm soo happy."

 The singer's manager and party co-host, Guy Oseary, also posted a slew of images with more famous faces, including Sam Rockwell and Sacha Baron Cohen.